How to write organized and concise police reports

 Set the scene, by introducing the people, property and other information before it is discussed

-Editor’s Note: The information and methods in this article is more fully discussed in John Bowden’s excellent book “Report Writing For Law Enforcement & Corrections.”
-It is available from the University North Florida IPTM.
+The information and methods in this article are more fully discussed in John Bowden’s excellent book “Report Writing For Law Enforcement & Corrections.”
+It is available from the Amazon and other booksellers.

 For the writer, the incident starts when they first arrive on the scene.
 For the victim, it is when they first realize they are the victim.
 For the witness, it is when they first see the action that makes them a witness.
 Of course, for the suspect, it is when they make that conscious decision to commit the crime.
 True chronological order means the order in which the events actually occurred.

 While on patrol, (date and time) I received a call to (location).
 Upon my arrival, I spoke to the victim, (name) who said...

 This format is told in the order in which the events occurred to the writer.
 It can work and has worked since report writing began, in simple cases with few principals, facts and evidence.
 In these cases, it is easy to use and can be understood fairly well.

 The problems in clarity occur when there are multiple principals, a significant amount of evidence and events occurred over a longer time period of time.

 You know you’re having problems in organizing the report when it's unclear where or how to begin the report.